 What is Disruptive Technology?

 A simple definition of disruptive technology is an innovation that dramatically changes how consumers, businesses, or industries operate on a daily basis.
 A disruptive innovation replaces existing models because of its superior attributes.
-However, it is important to note that in some cases, disruptive technologies do not completely eradicate the technologies they are replacing.
+However, it is essential to note that in some cases, disruptive technologies do not completely eradicate the technologies they are replacing.

 New technology advancements tend to be categorized in two ways, sustaining and disruptive.
-A technology is considered sustaining if it is making incremental improvements to an existing model or technology.
+A technology is considered sustaining if it makes incremental improvements to an existing model or technology.
 For example, new mobile app development advancements would be considered sustaining technology because they improve upon existing tech and do not replace it completely.

-Over time, successful disruptive innovations become the norm, and eventually, disruptive technology is replaced by newer disruptive technologies.
+Over time, successful innovations become the norm, and eventually, disruptive technology is replaced by newer disruptive technologies.
 Take, for example, the radio.
 When the radio was first introduced to the consumer public, it changed the way people lived their lives.
 The radio brought news, entertainment, sports, and other information directly into a user’s home or car.

 The television was a disruptive technology that replaced the radio as the public’s primary source of information and entertainment.
 Television didn’t completely kill the radio, but it significantly changed the way people live their lives.
-Now television is an established technology, and one day, it is possible that a new disruptive technology will take the place of television.
+Now television is an established technology, and one day, it is possible that new disruptive technology will take the place of television.

 This brings us to a final point that must be made about disruptive technology.
-New innovations might have the potential to drastically change society, but the business model also needs to align for mass consumption.
+Innovations might have the potential to drastically change society, but the business model also needs to align for mass consumption.
 Let’s look at the car.
 This is arguably one of the most important technological advancements in human history.